You can integrate your GetEmails account directly with Salesforce.

 1. Choose YES next to Contact Sync.

-If you check the box to Enable Custom Sync Options, that will display four options: filter by email domain, full or portion of a landing page URL, landing page domain, and state.
+Then, choose whether you want to enable custom sync options.
+If you check the box to enable custom sync options, that will display five options: filter by email domain, full or portion of a landing page URL, landing page domain, state, and referrer URL.

 This feature allows you to filter your GetEmails contacts before you send them to your ESP.
 For example, you can send all contacts who hit different landing pages to separate lists.
 Or, send all of your California leads to one ESP and Texas leads to another.